okancem/eduyemek-quality-assurance/README.md

-# EduYemek QA Automation Project
+# Eduyemek QA Automation Project

-This project is a Selenium-based test automation project that includes automated testing processes for the [EduYemek](https://www.eduyemek.com) web application.
+This project is a Selenium-based test automation project that includes automated testing processes for the [Eduyemek](https://www.eduyemek.com) web application.

 ## 📋 About the Project

 This project is a web automation test project developed using the Page Object Model (POM) design pattern.
-It is designed to test the core functionalities of the EduYemek platform.
+It is designed to test the core functionalities of the Eduyemek platform.

 ### Tested Features